Amiir25/React-Tutorial/04-managing-state/README.md

 ### Extracting State Logic into a Reducer

-Avoid the overwhelming of spreading multiple state updates across multiple event handlers by usign Reducer.
-Reducer is a function ouside a component that handles all the state logic of the component.
+Reducer Avoid the overwhelming of spreading multiple state updates across multiple event handlers.
+It is a function that handles all the state logic of a component outside the component.

 Migrating from useState to useReducer has three steps: